null

 Collector's Value

-Mount Erebus is the type locality for these unusually large and distinctive anorthoclase crystals.
+Mount Erebus is the type locality for unusually large and distinctive anorthoclase crystals.
 This specimen bridges the heroic-era Antarctic expeditions and the modern scientific understanding of alkaline volcanism.
-Its fusion of historic provenance, mineralogical importance, and polar exploration lineage makes it an outstanding centerpiece for any advanced mineral or “mini-museum” collection.
+Its fusion of historic provenance, mineralogical importance, and a lineage in polar exploration makes it an outstanding centerpiece for any advanced mineral or "mini-museum" collection.

 Add to Your Collection